rashepherd/foldchangeviz/README.md

 # FoldChangeViz

-**FoldChangeViz** is a Python package and command-line tool for visualizing fold change heatmaps from screening data.
+**foldchangeviz** is a Python package and command-line tool for visualizing fold change heatmaps from screening data.
 It provides both a **GUI** for interactive use and a **CLI** for scripting and automation.

 ---